mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 3. Promote new master and redirect slaves as in failover steps 3 and 4.
 Also redirect the demoted old master.
 4. Check that all slaves are replicating.

+Similar to failover, switchover is considered successful if the new master was successfully promoted.

 **Rejoin** joins a standalone server to the cluster or redirects a slave replicating from a server other than the master.
 A standalone server is joined